-Use technology appropriately, strategically and ethically in academic and real-world settings.
+Use technology appropriately, strategically, and ethically in academic and real-world settings

-As a result of PCLC Professional Development teachers will have a better understanding of how to use technology appropriately, strategically and ethically in academic and real-world settings and see the value of implementing this shift in the classroom.
+As a result of PCLC professional development, teachers will have a better understanding of how to use technology appropriately, strategically, and ethically in academic and real-world setting.
+In addition, they will understand the value of implementing this shift in the classroom.
 PCLC is committed to providing internal and external staff training and professional development that supports PCLC's mission of increased student learning and achievement.
-PCLC's staff members are encouraged and expected to take responsibility in continuing to develop their career path and professional development.
+PCLC's staff members are encouraged and expected to take responsibility in continuing to develop their career paths and professional development.